Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 Do not underestimate high temperatures in Greece in the months of June, July and August.
 It was ferociously hot out there.
 With so much of the landscape laid bare, with no shade, it’s always going to be brutal if you’re doing a long distance walk in the summer.

-If you do go on this trail, be sure to start your walk early.
+If you do go ahead with this walk in the summer, be sure to start your walk early.

 Not enough water